Constructions of superabundant tropical curves in higher genus: Superabundant tropical curves

 where the equivalence relation glues each $0$ to the vertex $m(i)$.
 The edges of infinite length corresponding to markings are called \emph{legs}.
 We will often refer to $\Gamma^{\text{met}}$ as $\Gamma$. \end{definition}

 As a metric space, the tropical curve $\Gamma$ does not remember the underlying graph structure, in particular the existence of valence two vertices.
 However, every point on $\Gamma$ has a well-defined valence and for any $\Gamma$ we can pick out a finite vertex set.
 We often consider tropical curves whose vertices have valence $2$ or $3$.
-Here we do not include genus at vertices.
+Here we do not include genus at vertices, although higher genus vertices are of interest - it has been shown that realizable tropical curves with higher genus vertices give rise to superabundant genus zero vertex tropical curves \cite{MR19}.

-The identification of the edges of $\Gamma$ with real intervals allows us to define \emph{piecewise linear functions} on $\Gamma$ as continuous maps $\Gamma \rightarrow \RR$ which restrict to affine linear functions on the edges.
+The identification of the edges of $\Gamma$ with real intervals allows us to define \emph{piecewise linear functions} on $\Gamma$ as continuous maps $\Gamma \rightarrow \RR^r$ which restrict to affine linear functions on the edges.

 \begin{definition} A \emph{parametrized tropical curve} is a pair $(\Gamma, \varphi)$ where $\Gamma$ is an abstract tropical curve, and $\varphi$ is a piecewise linear function with integer slopes, satisfying the following balancing condition: at every point in $\Gamma$, the sum of the directional derivatives of $\varphi$ is 0. \end{definition}